eardkdw/forest/README.md

 ## Documentation

-Please read the [docs](https://barc-docs.readthedocs.io/en/latest/)This includes user documentation, developer guides and api references.
+Please read the [docs](https://barc-docs.readthedocs.io/en/latest/) This includes user documentation, developer guides and api references.
 They are a work in progress but should quickly become an invaluable resource over time.

 ## Get in touch